By Cara Beth Lewis

 Anyone in need of assistance, who has a Department of Social Services case worker, can have their case worker contact Tanya Wilson or Alexis Wilson at (910) 874-0072, and they will provide items that the case worker deems necessary for that individual.

 Anyone is welcome to donate to Bladen County Helping Hands!
 By doing so, you are helping someone else and supporting a small business.
 The owner explained, “All items sold by Bladen County Helping Hands, with the exception of our flag assortment, are donated.
 We accept donations anytime we are open.
 Bladen County Helping Hands has very few limitations to the items we accept.”

 September will be two years since Bladen County Helping Hands has been in business, and Tanya and Alexis have seen first-hand the needs of the citizens in Bladen County.
 They shared, “The Employees of Bladen County Helping Hands have met some of the kindest and most personable people the area has to offer.”
-Bladen County Helping Hands attributes its success to their beloved customers and hard-working volunteers.
+Bladen County Helping Hands attributes their success to their beloved customers and hard working volunteers.

 Hours of Operation:

 Monday and Tuesday: 10 am – 4 pm

 Wednesday, Thursday, Friday: 10 am – 6 pm

 207 South Poplar Street, Elizabethtown.